 What is a Phishing Link, and How Does it Work?

-Phishing is a social engineering attack where hackers steal victims’ sensitive data like financial details, login credentials, professional documents, medical records, social security numbers, etc., for malicious purposes.
+URL phishing is a social engineering attack where hackers steal victims’ sensitive data like financial details, login credentials, professional documents, medical records, social security numbers, etc., for malicious purposes.
 This is done by sending fraudulent emails or messages that appear to come from legitimate sources, like reputed companies, where the recipients are asked to share such details.

 Malicious actors exploit the email domains of credible organizations to send emails and manipulate the victims into sharing the requested details.
 Companies can protect email domains and thus their reputation by investing in email authentication protocols like SPF, DKIM, and DMARC.